 India’s favourite drink has received many makeovers in recent years.
 While cow and buffalo milk remain dietary staples, alternative milks too now boast of a loyal following.
 Soy, almond, cashew, macadamia, rice, pea, hemp…the list of milks made from substitutes has been growing each passing year.
 The latest entrant is oat milk.
-Touted as the beverage of 2019, is it time to make oat milk a breakfast table staple?
+Is it time to make it a breakfast table staple?

 What is oat milk

 Why is it the chosen one

 Of all the alternative milks available, almond has been the most popular one yet.
 Many initially passed over cow milk for soy and nut milks in order to reduce strain on the animals, and subsequently the environment.
-However, with as much as 7,302 litres of water required to grow half a kilogram of almonds, as compared to 1,097 litres for the same quantity of oats, people are once again switching.
+However, with as much as 7,302 litres of water required to grow half a kilogram of almonds, as compared to 1,097 litres for the same quantity of oats, people are switching once again.

 Oat milk also has its neutral flavour and thicker consistency going for it.
 Closer to that of cow milk, it makes for a mean cup of coffee.
-Catching on with independent coffee shops and baristas, this is because of its fat content, which allows for it to steam nicely, and not curdle in iced drinks.
+It’s also catching on with independent coffee shops and baristas, this is because of its fat content, which allows for it to steam nicely, and not curdle in iced drinks.
 When pitted against almond milk, it certainly wins, as the former has a strong nut flavour, as well as tends to form chunks when used for cold beverages.

 All in all, it does make for a rather healthy cup of milk, not much of a surprise considering oats have been the go-to power breakfast for decades.
 For a glimpse into what you may be sipping, here’s an average of what one cup of oat milk brings: 25 percent of recommended daily intake of vitamin D, 35 percent for calcium, 2 grams fibre, nominal saturated fats, 4 grams protein, 2.5 grams fat, and 130 calories.